ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 ## Introduction

+**Disclaimer** : This review is based on my understanding when reading the paper [1].
+While I have made much effort to ensure the accuracy of this article, there may things that I have not fully captured.
+If you notice any misinterpretation or error, please feel free to point them out in the comments section or contact me directly for a discussion.

 I'm very excited to present a review of the paper titled "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting" [1] authored by Dooseop Choi and KyoungWook Min.
 This paper is a very good work proved by its acceptance at the European Conference on Computer Vision (ECCV) 2022.

 For you who are not familiar with academia world in the AI field yet, ECCV is one of the most prestigious conferences in the domain of computer vision and having a paper accepted there indicates the importance of this work.
 I truly believe this research paper is crucial for the autonomous driving topic, particularly in trajectory forecasting.